Partner Story: Bridging the Generations

-To further intergenerational work across Wales we work closely with Bangor University and Grŵp Cynefin (a housing association who deliver intergenerational experiences for their tenants) and have created an online network to connect people from across the country.
-The network is in it’s early infancy however we look forward to developing the connections further throughout 2021 bringing more opportunities for individuals, practitioners and organisations to get together to share ideas, skills and experiences.
+To further intergenerational work across Wales we work closely with Bangor University and Grŵp Cynefin (a housing association that delivers intergenerational experiences for their tenants) and have created an online network to connect people from across the country.
+The network is in its early infancy however we look forward to developing the connections further throughout 2021 bringing more opportunities for individuals, practitioners and organisations to get together to share ideas, skills, and experiences.
 We hope the network will develop new partnerships between organisations and see the creation of more intergenerational activity.

-Last year, Wales also set it’s first Cross-Party Intergenerational Group who are looking at Intergenerational Solidarity.
-This is an exciting initiative for Wales which is strongly backed by the three commissioners in Wales – Furture Generations, Older People and Children.
+Last year, Wales also set its first Cross-Party Intergenerational Group who are looking at Intergenerational Solidarity.
+This is an exciting initiative for Wales which is strongly backed by the three commissioners in Wales – Future Generations, Older People, and Children.
 All three have supported Intergenerational work for years and have issued a joint statement noting the importance.

 The rewards: What are some stand-out benefits of intergenerational activity for those you work with?

-The people: Give one real-world example of a group that have benefited from your intergenerational work in the past 12 months and the changes you have seen for them since taking part.
+The people: Give one real-world example of a group that has benefited from your intergenerational work in the past 12 months and the changes you have seen for them since taking part.

-Top tips: What advice would you give to someone looking to get involved in an existing intergenerational project or looking to start there own?
+Top tips: What advice would you give to someone looking to get involved in an existing intergenerational project or looking to start their own?

-How can we find our more about your work and how to support you?
+How can we find out more about your work and how to support you?